alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

                   in xs
 ```

-so we have seen that this solution is valid, moreover, completely translatable to pure combinatory logic, and reducable with pencil-and-paper to termination (normal form), having valid result.
+looks no more so msterious: because we have just seen above on the example of a simplified construct, `let (m, n) = (0, m) in (m, n)`, that this has an entirely valid solution, moreover, it is completely translatable to pure combinatory logic, and reducable with pencil-and-paper to termination (normal form), having valid result.

 For working with pure lambda calculus expressions under lazy evaluation strategy, You can see some of my implementation projects on pure combinatory ogic.
 Although these implement combinatory logic, not lambda calculus, but the questions in impplementation details can be similar.
 - [This combinatory logic evaluator / interpreter](https://github.com/alignalghii/CL-zipper-RWS) has a clean implementation, but has only very few features for practical use, it is extemely minimal, although its code can accept well further extensions.